Have y’all heard of Vi Hart? I’m not really sure what she does, except that it involves math and brilliance.

 Dances With Wolves was a story about America’s past.
 Cheering for the Indians in a fictional skirmish about an event long ago didn’t pose much of a personal cost for the average American.
 Sure, there may be some jingoists out there who really couldn’t stomach the thought that any aspect of American history had been anything short of a gift from God himself, but any discomfort they might have felt at the final scenes of Costner’s epic was surely the price of their own extremism.
 More folks could flip loyalties for that one brief moment, and then flip them right back again when push came to petro.

 That’s hardly an unusual transition.
 It’s as easily done as shifting from present to past tense when the topic of Indians comes up in a conversation, or shifting from particular issues to a great big general narrative about the history of Indian white relations.
 The hat trick is of course the phrase; “what we did to the Indians.”
 What continually fascinates me is its appearance in otherwise focused conversations.
-You could be talking about some specific policy and its impact on some specific native community, and the next thing you hear is someone telling you that they really think it’s sad what ‘we’ did to the Indians.
+You could be talking about some specific policy and its impact on some specific native community RIGHT NOW, and the next thing you hear is someone telling you that they really think it’s sad what ‘we’ did to the Indians.

 …except the past tense undermines the ‘we’ part.
 Those saying this know very well they aren’t including themselves in the damned ‘we’ of that sentiment, not really.
-A good portion of the times I’ve heard this, the impact of the utterance was precisely to shift the conversation away from anything that ‘we’ really could be do anything about today.
+A good portion of the times I’ve heard this, the impact of the utterance was precisely to shift the conversation away from anything that ‘we’ really could do anything about today.
 And that is of course my rather long winded point; it’s easy to root for the Indians in Dances With Wolves, much easier than it is to support them in present, and much easier to support them than it is to question attacks on any prospective enemy we have today.
 Whether it be casinos, tribal mascots, or tribal jurisdiction, the same folks who will happily root for the Indian in a fictional battle set in the remote past are much less likely to support the native side in present day conflicts.
 As to foreign policy?
 Well…

 But let’s stick with Indian-white relations for a bit.
 You can see the whole transition in a stanza from one of Alice Cooper’s more obscure songs, but to get the full effect, you have to listen to the full tune.
 (Don’t worry; it’s one of his less shocking pieces.).